Installation view: Giorgio de Chirico / Marcel Duchamp

 Works being shown in France for the first time include Brancusi’s Bird in Space, Diane Arbus’s Identical Twins, Roselle, New Jersey (1967), Andy Warhol’s Campbell’s Soup Cans (1962), Philip Guston’s Tomb (1978), Felix Gonzalez-Torres’s (Untitled) “USA Today” (1990), Carl Andre’s 144 Lead Square (1969), Christopher Wool’s Untitled (1990), Barbara Kruger’s Untitled (You Invest in the Divinity of the Masterpiece) (1982), and Romare Bearden’s PatchworkQuilt (1970).

-Exhibition Being Modern: MoMA in Paris is co-organized by The Museum of Modern Art, New York, and Fondation Louis Vuitton.
+Co-organized by MoMA / The Museum of Modern Art, New York,